phistep/time-t-able/README.md

 Webapp for managing timetables.
 Made using PHP, MySQL, HTML and JS.

 ## About time(t)able
-`time(t)able` (pronounced timeable) is a web-based application to manage timetables.
+`time(t)able` (pronounced `timeable`) is a web-based application to manage timetables.
 I used to have my personal timetable on my homepage written in obfuscated table-layouted html.
 Originally only meant for personal use, classmates started to use it as well and soon I had a hand full of people relaying on my online timetable.
 This works good for a few people in the same class using the same timetable, but soon we won't be in one class anymore, instead having personal courses with individual timetables.
 So I started this project to provide a solution for me and my friends to still have the timetable online and always available.

+## Featureset

+### User features
+* account registration / logging in and out / account deletion
+* password encryption - your data is safe
+* option for making the timetable public
+* German and English localization
+* clean interface
+* 12 lesson times
+* 5 weekdays
+* 20 subjects with custom colors
+* default-room auto-assignment
+* easy-to-you table editor

+### Admin features
+* complete opensource
+* comfortable Creative Commons license
+* setup wizard for super-easy in-browser installation
+* fully working right out of the box
+* full customizable strings / templates / CSS
+* easy to add more localizations
+* only 4 database tables - no clutter - easy to remove and maintain

 ## Cloning and self-hosting
 Before I'm done with the main code and will be able to write an install file you have to manually setup your passwords and databases.
 Getting the source with git installed ist very easy: